 Cardiac CSN6 loss selectively accelerates desmosomal protein degradation in vivo.
-The COP9 signalosome (CSN), composed of eight subunits (CSN1-CSN8) is evolutionarily conserved in eukaryotes and thought to have multi-faceted roles in controlling ubiquitin-mediated protein degradation as well as acting as a signaling docking hub (18-20).
+The COP9 signalosome (CSN), composed of 8 subunits (CSN1-CSN8), is evolutionarily conserved in eukaryotes and thought to have multifaceted roles in controlling ubiquitin-mediated protein degradation as well as acting as a signaling docking hub (18-20).
 However, the biological role of CSN6 in the heart has remained unclear.
-To determine the role of CSN6 in the postnatal heart in vivo, we generated two cardiac-specific Csn6 knockout mice (Supplemental Figure 1A-C) by using cardiac-specific a-myosin-heavy chain (MHC)-Cre and cardiac-inducible a-MHC-MerCreMer mouse lines to assess its role in the early postnatal and adult heart, respectively (21, 22).
-Protein analyses revealed that CSN6 protein levels and junctional localization were lost in Csn6 knockout hearts (Supplemental Figure 1D-G).
+To determine the role of CSN6 in the postnatal heart in vivo, we generated 2 cardiac-specific Csn6 knockout mice (Supplemental Figure 1, A-C; supplemental material available online with this article; https://doi.org/10.1172/JCI137689DS1) by using cardiac-specific a-myosin heavy chain-Cre (a-MHC-Cre) to create Csn6-cKO mice, and a cardiac-inducible a-MHC-MerCreMer mouse line to create Csn6-iKO mice, to assess its role in the early postnatal and adult heart, respectively (21, 22).
+Protein analyses revealed that CSN6 protein levels and junctional localization were lost in Csn6 knockout hearts (Supplemental Figure 1, D-G).
 Given the direct protein interactions between CSN6 and DSP, we sought to assess the impact of CSN6 loss on the desmosomal proteome.
-CSN6 loss accelerated desmosomal protein complex destruction as Csn6 knockout hearts displayed selective loss of desmosomal protein levels when compared to controls (Figure 2).
-At early ages, mice harboring cardiac CSN6 loss resulted in primary loss of DSP as well as the gap junction (electrical) protein, connexin43 in mice (Figure 2A and C), which we have previously shown to be an early target of DSP loss (23).
-These early defects culminated into the total and specific destruction/loss of the desmosomal proteome at late ages in mice (Figure 2B and D).
-We further highlight that global effects on the cardiomyocyte were not observed as proteins residing in non-desmosomal (eg., fascia adherens junction and costamere/plasma membrane proteins) structures within cardiomyocytes were not significantly impacted in Csn6 knockout hearts (Figure 2B and D).
-RNA expression of desmosomal genes was also not impacted in Csn6 knockout hearts (Supplemental Figure 2), highlighting a post-transcriptional role for CSN6 within the desmosomal protein complex.
+CSN6 loss accelerated desmosomal protein complex destruction, as Csn6 knockout hearts displayed selective loss of desmosomal protein levels when compared with those of controls (Figure 2).
+At early ages, mice harboring cardiac CSN6 loss resulted in primary loss of DSP as well as the gap junction (electrical) protein, connexin 43, in mice (Figure 2, A and C), which we have previously shown to be an early target of DSP loss (23).
+These early defects culminated into the total and specific destruction/ loss of the desmosomal proteome at late ages in mice (Figure 2, B and D).
+We further highlight that global effects on the cardiomyocyte were not observed, as proteins residing in nondesmosomal (e.g., fascia adherens junction and costamere/plasma membrane proteins) structures within cardiomyocytes were not significantly affected in Csn6 knockout hearts (Figure 2, B and D).
+RNA expression of desmosomal genes was also not affected in Csn6 knockout hearts (Supplemental Figure 2), highlighting a posttranscriptional role for CSN6 within the desmosomal protein complex.

-CSN6 loss renders the cardiomyocyte susceptible to hyper-neddylation and targeted desmosomal protein degradation.
-Classic protein functions of CSNs are to enzymatically de-neddylate and inactivate cullin RING E3 ubiquitin ligases (CURLs) to regulate ubiquitin-mediated protein degradation of targeted substrates (24).
-In vitro reconstitution assays refining the minimal CSN subunits required for de-neddylation activity defined that the CSN5-CSN6 heterodimer is sufficient and required to trigger de-neddylation activity (17, 25), thus, we also sought to assess CSN5 localization in the adult mouse heart in the absence and presence of CSN6.
-We reveal that CSN5 is also localized to the cardiac cell junction in adult mouse hearts, similar to CSN6 (Figure 3A).
-Furthermore, we show that its cell junction localization was dependent on the presence of CSN6 as cardiac loss of CSN6 resulted in loss of CSN5 cell-cell junction localization and levels (Figure 3A), highlighting the presence of an active CSN subcomplex (consisting of CSN5 and CSN6) at the cardiac desmosome.
+CSN6 loss renders the cardiomyocyte susceptible to hyperneddylation and targeted desmosomal protein degradation.
+Classic protein functions of CSNs are to enzymatically deneddylate and inactivate cullin RING E3 ubiquitin ligases (CURLs) to regulate ubiquitin-mediated protein degradation of targeted substrates (24).
+In vitro reconstitution assays refining the minimal CSN subunits required for deneddylation activity defined the CSN5-CSN6 heterodimer as sufficient and required to trigger deneddylation activity (17, 25); thus, we also sought to assess CSN5 localization in the adult mouse heart in the absence and presence of CSN6.
+We reveal that CSN5 is also localized to the cardiac cell junction in adult mouse hearts, similarly to CSN6 (Figure 3A).
+Furthermore, we show that its cell-junction localization was dependent on the presence of CSN6, as cardiac loss of CSN6 resulted in loss of CSN5 cell-cell junction localization and levels (Figure 3A), highlighting the presence of an active CSN subcomplex (consisting of CSN5 and CSN6) at the cardiac desmosome.